Björn Morgan Enqvist

 Björn Morgan Enqvist (born 12 October 1977 in Lund, Sweden) is a Swedish footballer who last played for Aris Limassol FC in Cyprus.

 Club career

 Early life

-Enqvist is a centre midfielder from the academy of Malmö FF, where he started his career as a 10-year-old playing in a very successful youth team of boys born 1977.
+Enqvist is a centre midfielder from the academy of Malmö FF, where he started his career as a 10-year-old playing in a youth team of boys born 1977.
 The team won two Swedish championships for under-16s.
 Both the national league for U16 and the National indoor 5-a-side championship.
-They also competed successfully in many European tournaments and the successful youth team produced five professional players for the senior team of Malmö FF, including Enqvist.
+They also competed successfully in many European tournaments and the youth team produced five professional players for the senior team of Malmö FF, including Enqvist.

 England

 On 10 February 1995, Enqvist moved to the Premier League (at the age of 17) with Crystal Palace.
 He spent two years playing for the club mostly in the reserves but also reaching the FA Youth Cup semi-final against Liverpool where he scored a memorable volley.